Chris Miller (quarterback): Regular season

+Playoffs

 Coaching career

 Miller was the head coach for South Eugene High School in Eugene, Oregon, from 2001 to 2006.
 He was also the quarterback coach for the Arizona Cardinals from 2009 to 2011.
 In 2013, Miller returned to South Eugene as head coach.
 In 2014, he was named the head football coach at West Linn High School.

 Before the 2019 season, Miller announced he would depart West Linn at year's end to join the Houston Roughnecks of the XFL as offensive coordinator.

 In May 2020, he was named head coach of Franklin High School in Portland, Oregon.
 He never coached a game for the Lightning, however, as his former position at West Linn opened up a few weeks later and Miller returned to the Lions on July 8, 2020.